-DFW has completed and submitted its status review report to FGC (exhibits 1 and 2).
+At FGC's Aug 18, 2021 meeting, FGC formally received DFW's completed status review report (exhibits 1 and 2).
 The report represents DFW's final written review of the status of Pacific leatherback sea turtle and delineates each of the categories of information required for a petition, evaluates the sufficiency of the available scientific information for each of the required components, and incorporates additional relevant information that DFW possessed or received during its review.
-Based on the information provided, possessed, or received, DFW has concluded that the petitioned action to list Pacific leatherback sea turtle as an endangered species is warranted.
+Based on the information provided, possessed, or received, DFW concluded that the petitioned action to list Pacific leatherback sea turtle as an endangered species is warranted.

-Fish and Game Code Section 2075 requires FGC to receive DFW's recommendation (today's meeting) and then consider the petitioned action at its next available meeting.
-At its Oct 13-14, 2021 meeting, FGC may consider the petition, DFW's written evaluation and status review report, written and oral comments received, and the remainder of the administrative record, to determine if listing is warranted.
-Findings would be adopted at a future meeting.
+At today's meeting, FGC may consider the petition, DFW's written evaluation and status review report, written and oral comments received, and the remainder of the administrative record, to determine if listing is warranted.
+Findings will be adopted at a future meeting.